vadimv/server-components/README.md

      appView.apply(new UserState("Username"));
 ```

-A stateful component has its own state, represented by a snapshot of an immutable class or a record and managed by
+A stateful component state, an object of an immutable class or a record, is managed by the framework.
-the framework.
-A component's state is modelled as a finite state machine (FSM) and can be changed by invoking
+A component's state can be set:
-the stages of a component's lifecycle:
-- component's state initialization during its first render and mount to the components tree
+- on a component's initialization during its first render and mount to the components tree
-- events handling
+- on an update as a result of events handling
-- restoring state after mounting again to the same position

-An initial state can be provided is the following ways:
-- set in its initiation function to some value
-- mapped from an HTTP request, browser's address bar path and query

-Any state transition must be initiated by invoking of one of the provided parameter's ``NewState`` interface methods, like ``set()`` and ``apply()``.
+A state update is initiated by invoking of one of a component view's parameter's ``NewState`` interface methods, like ``set()`` and ``apply()``.
-State transitions are can be triggered by browser events, notifications or timer events.
+State transitions are can be triggered by browser events, custom events or asynchronous events, e.g. timers.

-The root of its page's components tree is a top-level stateful component.

 ### How to use components